• About Us

 Deportees board a U.S. immigration flight as 202 St Lucians face deportation under Trump’s brutal immigration rules, sparking regional concern.

-• Legal aid for affected individuals
+• Legal support for affected nationals

-• Diplomatic discussions with U.S. authorities
+• Diplomatic engagement with U.S. authorities

 • Reintegration programs for returnees

-• Financial and social support initiatives
+• Financial and social assistance

 “I’ve been living in the U.S. for 15 years, and now I don’t know what to do.
 I can’t work legally anymore, and if I’m deported, I have nothing to go back to in St Lucia,” one affected individual told Unitedpac St Lucia News.
 “The government hasn’t said anything to us.
 They should be fighting for us, or at least telling us what our options are.”